insin/nwb/README.md

 **Testing:**

-- Karma & Webpack preconfigured to run unit tests in PhantomJS using Mocha & Expect.
+- Karma & Webpack preconfigured to run unit tests in PhantomJS using a default Mocha & Expect setup.
 - Testing preconfigured for code coverage.

 **Production:**

 - Optimised Webpack production builds.
 - Source maps.
-- Additional production optimisations for React apps (inline elements and constant elements).
+- Additional production optimisations for React apps (inline elements and remove prop types).
-- Automatic creation of a `vendor` bundle from `node_modules/` dependencies.
+- Automatic creation of a vendor bundle from `node_modules/` dependencies.
 - Extraction of CSS into files.
 - Automatic `index.html` creation with `html-webpack-plugin`.
 - ES5, ES6 module and UMD builds for npm modules.